Thirty-nine Articles: Later history

 During the reign of Elizabeth I, a "Calvinist consensus" developed within the church regarding the doctrines of salvation.
 Article 17 only endorsed election to salvation and was silent on whether God predestined people for reprobation; however, most of the bishops and leading churchmen believed in double predestination.
 When an Arminian minority emerged to challenge this consensus, Archbishop Whitgift issued the Lambeth Articles in 1595.
 These did not replace the Thirty-nine Articles but were meant to officially align Article 17 to Calvinist theology.
 The Queen was unwilling to alter her religious settlement and refused to assent to these new articles.

 The Thirty-nine Articles are printed in the 1662 Book of Common Prayer and other Anglican prayer books.
-The Test Act of 1672 made adherence to the Articles a requirement for holding civil office in England until its repeal in 1828.
+The Test Act 1672 made adherence to the Articles a requirement for holding civil office in England until its repeal in 1828.
 Students at Oxford University were still expected to sign up to them until the passing of the Oxford University Act 1854.

 In the Church of England, only clergy (and until the 19th century members of Oxford and Cambridge Universities) are required to subscribe to the Articles.
 Starting in 1865, clergy affirmed that the doctrine contained in the Articles and the Book of Common Prayer was agreeable to Scripture and that they would not preach in contradiction to it.
 Since 1975, clergy are required to acknowledge the Articles as one of the historic formularies of the Church of England that bear witness to the faith revealed in Scripture and contained in the creeds.
 The Church of Ireland has a similar declaration for its clergy, while some other churches of the Anglican Communion make no such requirement.
+The US Episcopal Church never required subscription to the Articles.